-Readings
+Readings and Lectures

 The readings can be downloaded from the class web page.
 Due to copyright restrictions, you must login to access them.
-You can either read the pdf documents in Acrobat or print them out.
-I assume that everyone knows how to download, save, and view Adobe acrobat documents (i.e. pdf documents).
-If you don't, please let me know.
+Most of the readings are in PDF format.
 The "further readings" are optional, meaning they are not required and will not be on the test.
-Tests will cover all readings and in-class material.

-Lectures and In-Class Material

-When available, lecture slides will be posted the evening before class (in PDF and/or PowerPoint format).
+When available, lecture slides will be posted the evening before class.
 They are provided to benefit in-class note taking.
-If you do not have PowerPoint, you can download a free PowerPoint viewer (Google it), or you can use Open Office or Google Presentations.
 Besides the posted lecture slides, I often incorporate a range of audiovisual material into lectures.
-Tests are based on all readings and in-class material.

-E-Mail and Internet:
+It is important to complete all required readings and attend class because the midterm and final exam will cover both required readings and in-class material.

+Email and the Course Webpage

-In my courses, e-mail and the ability to access the class webpage is important.
+In my courses, email and the ability to access the course webpage is important.
 I will use e-mail for reminders, clarifications, last-minute notifications, etc. Feel free to contact me via e-mail with questions, requests or problems that were not --or could not be-- addressed in class.

-Accessibility Needs:
+Accessibility Needs

-The University of Toronto is committed to accessibility.
-If you require accommodations for a disability, or have any accessibility concerns about the course, the classroom or course materials, please contact Accessibility Services as soon as possible: disability.services@utoronto.ca or visit http://studentlife.utoronto.ca/accessibility
+If you require accommodations or have any accessibility concerns, please visit http://studentlife.utoronto.ca/accessibility as soon as possible.